 - 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
 Written examinations will be assessed, with due observance of the provisions contained in Article 14(1), on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
-A result will be indicated by a mark, a V (voldoende pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
+A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
 A final mark for a subject will be expressed in a whole mark, a half mark or in a mark in decimals from 1.0 to 10.0.
-The meaning of the marks is as follows:

-9.5 - 10.0 Excellent

-8.5 - 9.4 Very good

-7.5 - 8.4 Good

-6.5 - 7.4 More than satisfactory

-6.0 - 6.4 Satisfactory

-4.5 - 5.9 Nearly satisfactory

-3.5 - 4.4 Unsatisfactory

-1.0 - 3.4 Very poor

-- 5. If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component examination will be expressed in tenths. - A result for interim component examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 6.
+The meaning of the marks is as follows: - 9.5 10.0 Excellent - 8.5 9.0 Very good - 7.5 8.0 Good - 6.5 7.0 More than satisfactory - 6.0 Satisfactory - 4.5 5.5 Nearly satisfactory - 3.5 4.0 Unsatisfactory - 1.0 3.0 Very poor - 5.
+If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
+The following provisions apply in this respect: - The mark for a component examination will be expressed in tenths, where hundreths greater and equal to 0.05 will be rounded up and hundreths lower than 0.05 will be rounded down.
+A result for interim component examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 6.
 If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
-The definition that the other degree programme attributes to those marks will also be adopted.
-The provisions of Article 31 apply to final marks that are earned abroad. - 8.
+The definition that the other degree programme attributes to those marks will also be adopted. - 8.
+Final grades earned at a foreign university are indicated by a V (voldaan pass) or an O (onvoldoende fail). - 9.
 If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit.